Mesothelioma Biopsy

 The Importance of Biopsies in Diagnosis

-A biopsy is one part of a complete diagnosis for mesothelioma.
+A biopsy is one part of a complete diagnosis of mesothelioma.
 It is the most accurate way to confirm if someone has cancer.
 An imaging test can tell a doctor that there is some type of tumor in the pleura or other area of the body.

 How Is a Mesothelioma Biopsy Done?